-, this study emphasizes the importance of membrane surface conditions, ion migration pathways, and local electrochemical environments in scaling behavior—factors that should guide future membrane material development and process optimization.
+All in all, this study emphasizes the importance of membrane surface conditions, ion migration pathways, and local electrochemical environments in scaling behavior—factors that should guide future membrane material development and process optimization.
 Continued research is necessary to develop comprehensive anti-scaling strategies, especially for BMED systems treating high-divalent-ion waters, where long-term stability and energy efficiency are critical for scaling mitigation and sustainable operation.